Skip to Content

 • 38% of people who think they may have a hearing loss have not spoken to their local GP.
 (Source for both points: RNID)

-The social impact of hearing loss goes beyond simple communication difficulties.
-People with untreated hearing loss often withdraw from social situations, leading to loneliness and reduced quality of life.
+People with untreated hearing loss often withdraw from social situations, leading to loneliness and problems with future hearing health.

 Approximately 50,000 children in the UK have hearing loss.
 Around half are born with it, whilst the other half lose their hearing during childhood.
 In fact, 1 to 2 babies in every 1,000 are born with permanent hearing loss in either one or both ears.
 This signifies an important population requiring specialist support and early intervention.